Today marks the 75th anniversary of VJ (Victory in Japan) Day and Members of the Royal Family have joined commemorations for those who fough

 Whilst VE Day marked the end of the war in Europe in May 1945, many thousands of Armed Forces personnel were still involved in fighting in the Far East.
 Victory over Japan would come at a heavy price, and VJ Day marks the day Japan surrendered on the 15 August 1945, which in effect ended the Second World War.

 This year’s commemorations remember the contribution of all Commonwealth and Allied Forces, without whom victory and the freedoms and way of life enjoyed today would not have been possible.

 The Queen wrote a message to mark the anniversary:

-The Prince of Wales and The Duchess of Cornwall attended a national service of remembrance at the National Memorial Arboretum in Staffordshire.
-Their Royal Highnesses laid a wreath and flowers and led the nation in a two minute silence.
+His Majesty The King and The Queen Consort attended a national service of remembrance at the National Memorial Arboretum in Staffordshire.
+Their Majesties laid a wreath and flowers and led the nation in a two minute silence.